jColeChanged/jColeChanged.github.io/_posts/2022-07-23-horizon-effects.md

 We can't explore every frontier.
 We can't push every horizon outward.
 We simply don't have the time to do so.
-If just one step of additional information is enough to cause differing evaluation functions, it is quite obvious that extending it an infinte amount opens up the opportunity to even more divergence.
+If just one step of additional information is enough to cause differing evaluation functions, it is quite obvious that extending it an infinite amount opens up the opportunity to even more divergence.

 This might feel like sloppy reasoning to someone who really likes the problem of evil.